CHIESETTA TINCHI

 The road to Pisticci where Angelina walked every day to attend church

-Photo of Angelina [seated], her brother Vincenzo and friends
+Photo of Angelina [seated], her brother Vincenzo,

 In 2004 the people of Marianopoli petitioned the Vatican to ask permission to begin the beatification process to have Angelina LoDico become a Saint.
 The Vatican gave its permission later that year.
 Currently the only obstacle in the process is locating Angelina's grave and separating her remains for sainthood.
 Unfortunately the old cemetery was dug up shortly after World War II and Angelina's remains are commingled with too many other graves for proper identification.